-We are a biopharmaceutical company committed to the development and commercialization of new cancer therapies that address treatment resistance in cancer patients.
-We have four product candidates in our pipeline, custirsen, OGX-427, OGX-225, and CSP-9222, each of which has a distinct mechanism of action and represents a unique opportunity for cancer drug development.
+We are a biopharmaceutical company committed to the development and commercialization of new therapies that address treatment resistance in cancer patients.
+We have three product candidates in our pipeline, custirsen, OGX-427 and OGX-225, each of which has a distinct mechanism of action and represents a unique opportunity for cancer drug development.
 Of the product candidates in our pipeline, custirsen and OGX-427 are clinical-stage assets.

-Our product candidates custirsen, OGX-427, and OGX-225 focus on mechanisms of treatment resistance in cancer patients and are designed to block the production of specific proteins that we believe promote survival of tumor cells and are over-produced in response to a variety of cancer treatments.
+Our product candidates custirsen, OGX-427 and OGX-225 focus on mechanisms of treatment resistance in cancer patients and are designed to block the production of specific proteins that we believe promote survival of tumor cells and are over-produced in response to a variety of cancer treatments.
 Our aim in targeting these particular proteins is to disable the tumor cell's adaptive defenses, thereby rendering the tumor cells more susceptible to attack with a variety of cancer therapies.
 We believe this approach will increase survival time and improve the quality of life for cancer patients.
-Product candidate CSP-9222 is the lead compound from a family of caspase activators that have been inlicensed from Bayer and demonstrate activation of programmed cell death in pre-clinical models.